Financial planning tools and services to put you on the path to the future you want

 In retirement, you may have to estimate your future tax brackets in order to anticipate your expenses.
 Overestimating and underestimating can both cause problems, so it might be a good idea to seek help from a financial advisor or accountant when estimating.
-It’s important to know that even if you know your tax bracket, you might not know how much you will ultimately end up paying in taxes.
-Estimating your bracket should at least give you some idea.
+Estimating your bracket should at least give you some idea of your projected expense.

 First, add up your retirement income and determine at what age you will start receiving distributions from your various retirement savings vehicles.
 Remember that not all your retirement sources will be taxed the same way.
 For example, a portion of your retirement income might be taxed at a lower rate until you start receiving higher distributions, or some of your income might not be taxable at all.